gabrielbitti/abstract-php-request/README.md

 # Abstract PHP Request
-Abstract class extending Guzzle (guzzle/guzzle) to make requests in PHP.
+Abstract class extending Guzzle (guzzle/guzzle) to easily make requests in PHP.

+## Required Dependencies
+PHP dependency "guzzlehttp/guzzle" is required.

+## How Use It?
+See the class "HowUseIt.php" in /src.